How to Become a Nurse Administrator

 When deciding if becoming a nurse administrator is worth it, there are several factors to consider.
 For one, reflect on your reasons for joining this field.
 If you are only entering the nursing field to become a manager so that you don’t have to interact with patients, this career is not the right fit for you.

-You will have to complete several years of clinical experience to qualify for these positions, and will need to have a genuine passion for patient care to be an effective nurse administrator!
+You will have to complete several years of clinical experience to qualify for these positions, and you will need to have a genuine passion for patient care to be an effective nurse administrator!

 If you’re interested in patient care, policymaking, and management, then nurse administration is certainly worth it!
 You will play a large role within your healthcare organization and can make real change within it!